mnansary/Triton-TRTLLM-LLama3.1-8b-Instruct-A6000-docker/README.md

 ## Step 5: Build the TensorRT-LLM Engine

-This is the most critical step, where we convert the Hugging Face model into a highly optimized engine for inference.
-These commands are run inside the Triton container.

-### 5.1 Convert Hugging Face Model to TensorRT-LLM Checkpoint

-First, launch an interactive container session with the required directories mounted.
+**Option-1**: First, launch an interactive container session with the required directories mounted.

 ```bash
 # Start an interactive container